 Queens Premises Liability LawyerClick For Your Free Consulation

 Were you or a loved one injured while visiting someone else’s property in Queens, NY?
 A negligent property owner may owe you compensation for medical bills, lost wages, and your pain and suffering.
-An experienced Queens premises liability lawyer at the Law Offices of Jay S. Knispel, LLC can help you fight for the maximum compensation you deserve.
+An experienced Queens premises liability lawyer at the Law Offices of Jay S. Knispel Personal Injury Lawyers can help you fight for the maximum compensation you deserve.

 Our lawyers have over 25 years of experience handling insurance claims and personal injury cases.
 We’ve recovered tens of millions of dollars in compensation for accident victims over the years–and we’re prepared to fight for you.

 Premises liability cases are almost always complicated.
 Insurance companies don’t like to pay fair settlements to victims hurt because of negligent property maintenance.
 They’re counting on the fact that you don’t have much legal experience.